orchidhq/Orchid/plugins/OrchidChangelog/README.md

 ***

-Adds a simple way to track and view changes across the various versions of your application or library.
+Track and discover changes across the various versions of your library or application.